litov74/e-lib/README.md

 P.S.
 This software was made in few days by myself and it also was my first time using VBA.
 That's why it's got some issues, which will be resolved soon.
+Liked this project?
+Pls, contribute for coffee && updates (5536913952656441 MASTERCARD)